Excellent customer service and experience in hospitality, facilities or property management are key to a career in accommodation management

-The National Health Service (NHS) is also a large employer.
-The NHS requires staff to manage accommodation for employees, such as nurses, as well as hotel services for patients.
+Accommodation managers are also employed by the NHS to manage accommodation for employees, such as nurses, as well as hotel services for patients.
 Private hospitals may have vacancies for facilities managers.

-Other employers include residential care homes (both state funded and private), sheltered accommodation and housing association schemes or contract organisations used by the NHS, hotel chains, etc.
+Other employers include residential care homes (both state funded and private), sheltered accommodation and housing association schemes or contract organisations used by the NHS and hotel chains.

 Look for job vacancies at:

 - Charity Job